 You will undertake fieldwork internationally.
 Past countries have included Malta.
 Following a brief introduction to the international fieldwork destination, this will comprise the design and execution of individual project-based fieldwork involving data collection relating to a negotiated topic of relevance to the destination.

-Graduates in Tourism are well prepared to a wide variety of careers within the industry, including tourism marketing, arts/heritage/attractions management, tour operations, tourism product development, public sector tourism, urban regeneration, resort/destination management, transportation, or hotel and hospitality management.
+Graduates in Tourism are well suited to a wide variety of careers within the industry, including tourism marketing, arts/heritage/attractions management, tour operations, tourism product development, public sector tourism, urban regeneration, resort/destination management, transportation, or hotel and hospitality management.
 Many of our graduates have found employment in the tourism industry in Liverpool.

-There are also increasing opportunities to study Tourism Management at postgraduate level and an increasing number of our students go on to train to be teachers of tourism and leisure.
+There are also increasing opportunities to study Tourism at postgraduate level and an increasing number of our students go on to train to be teachers of tourism and leisure.

 In your final year, your Honours Project can be completed through a work placement.
 This placement enables you to gain relevant work experience so that you can apply your tourism management knowledge and experiences into a work setting.
 Please note that you must organise this work placement yourself.